GuoTengda1993/apirun/README.md

 >--host
 >>the email host, will cover the info in email.json, is required no metter in json file or in parameter

+>--pt, --pressuretest
+>>run pressure test according to the xls, supported by locustio

+>--pt-demo
+>>make PT demo file in current folder

+>--pt-not-run
+>>just make locustfile according to the xls

 ## Pending
 * More api test situations